 - Acknowledge it.
 Recognize that this is a belief and only a belief.
 It only has the power to affect you if you allow it, and you can change it!

 - Choose a new belief.
 Choose a thought that is positive and repeat that as an affirmation.
 If you can feel the positive emotion that is attached to the new positive thought/belief, even better!
-Before long, that belief will become prominent and you will have let go of some toxic beliefs that have been creating stress!
+Before long, that belief will become prominent and you will have let go of the toxic beliefs that hav been creating stress!